Stteevn/Multi-Threads-Mergesort/OS Bonus1 Report.md

 ### Implement

-I would define `THREAD_NUM` to limit the maximum threads the program can create.
+We would define `MULTI_THREAD_NUM` to limit the maximum threads the program can create.

-I would define `THREAD`